 This sewing method is ideal when you have a very large or heavy sewing project.
 If the fabric is resting on your lap or pooling on the floor, stopping every few inches or so (or whatever feels natural to you) lets you adjust the fabric and work out any creases or folds before resuming sewing.
 Though this process takes longer, it could save you time in the long run by not having to rip out stitches and redo crooked seam lines.

 If you need to make a big adjustment and move the fabric assembly around — such as when you’re sewing sails or sail covers and you need to keep rolling the material so it fits under the arm of the machine — a useful trick is to bury the needle.
-With the needle buried, you can shift the fabric, move it around, and make all the adjustments you need without losing your place.
-When you’re ready to start sewing, simply continue on.
+With the needle buried, you can shift the fabric, move it around and make all the adjustments you need without losing your place.
+(Don't forget to raise your presser foot if you have to rotate the fabric around the needle.)
+When you’re ready to start sewing, simply drop your presser foot if you raised it and continue on.

 A common sewing mistake beginners make is to “force” the fabric under the machine and attempt to steer the fabric.
 Do not do this!
 Let the sewing machine do the work.
 You do not need to push the material toward the needle or pull from the back side of the machine.
 Doing so will result in messy stitches and puckered fabric.

 Watch our short video to see how Eric sews straight lines on a very large canvas project by sewing in short bursts.
 Eric will sew the wrong way and show you what happens when you try to shift your hands while the machine is still in operation.
 He’ll also demonstrate using a sewing guide to help keep stitches straight when sewing hems.